Harry Shearer: Early life and career

-In the summer of 1960, Shearer volunteered as a driver for the Democratic National Convention during the 1960 U.S. presidential election where he was regularly assigned trips to Disneyland.
+In the summer of 1960, Shearer volunteered as a driver for the Democratic National Convention during the 1960 United States presidential election where he was regularly assigned trips to Disneyland.

 Shearer graduated from Los Angeles High School and attended UCLA as a political science major in the early 1960s.
 He decided to quit show business to become a "serious person".
 However, he says this lasted approximately a month, and he joined the staff of the Daily Bruin, UCLA's school newspaper, during his first year.
 He was editor of the college humor magazine (Satyr), including the June 1964 parody Preyboy.
 He also worked as a newscaster at KRLA, a top 40 radio station in Pasadena, during this period.
 According to Shearer, after graduating, he had "a very serious agenda going on, and it was 'Stay Out of the Draft'."
 He attended graduate school at Harvard University for one year and worked at the state legislature in Sacramento.
 From 1967 to 1968, he was a high school teacher, teaching English and social studies.
 He left teaching following "disagreements with the administration".

 From 1969 to 1976, Shearer was a member of The Credibility Gap, a radio comedy group that included David Lander, Richard Beebe, and Michael McKean.
 The group consisted of "a bunch of newsmen" at KRLA 1110, "the number two station" in Los Angeles.
 They wanted to do more than just straight news, so they hired comedians who were talented vocalists.
 Shearer heard about the group from a friend, so he brought over a tape to the station and nervously gave it to the receptionist.
 He found out he was hired that same day.
 The group's radio show was canceled in 1970 by KRLA and in 1971 by KPPC-FM, so they started performing in various clubs and concert venues.
 While at KRLA, Shearer also interviewed Creedence Clearwater Revival for the Pop Chronicles music documentary.

 In 1973, Shearer appeared as Jim Houseafire on How Time Flys, an album by The Firesign Theatre's David Ossman.
 The Credibility Gap broke up in 1976 when Lander and McKean left to perform in the sitcom Laverne & Shirley.
 Shearer started working with Albert Brooks, producing one of Brooks' albums and co-writing the film Real Life (1979).
 Shearer also started writing for Martin Mull's television series Fernwood 2 Night.
 In the mid-1970s, he started working with Rob Reiner on a pilot for ABC.
 The show, which starred Christopher Guest, Tom Leopold and McKean, was not picked up.